FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Experiments

 \section{Experiments}

-We evaluate our \methodname{} across multiple dynamic graph benchmarks and compare it with recent state-of-the-art baselines. \Cref{exp:dyglib,exp:tgb} presents our key empirical findings, and \Cref{exp:ablation} provides additional ablation studies.
-Additional results are presented in \cref{app:D}.
-Our experiments aim to answer the following research questions:
+We evaluate \ourmethod{} across multiple dynamic graph benchmarks and compare it with recent state-of-the-art baselines. \Cref{exp:dyglib} presents our key empirical findings, and \Cref{exp:ablation} provides additional ablation studies.
+Additional results are reported in Appendix C. Our experiments aim to answer the following research questions: \begin{itemize}[nosep] \item \textbf{(RQ1)}~How does our proposed strategy compare to established sampling baselines in predictive accuracy? \item \textbf{(RQ2)}~Does our method generalize across varying graph sizes, sparsity levels, and temporal granularities?